 I made these muffins to a Halloween party and decorated them with spider web design, made from cocoa icing (pictured below).
 Kids loved them!

 I have a couple more pumpkin recipes on my website, including pumpkin pie apple ring pancakes (perfect treat for a breakfast), white lasagne with pumpkin and mushroom (it’s really worth a try!) or my lately favorite quick dinner – chicken breast in creamy mushroom and butternut squash sauce (so good!).
+Instead of cinnamon you call also add pumpkin pie spice.

 How to make pumpkin cranberry muffins – step-by-step: